The Purpose Of Work And The Role Of Money

 The only problem with this path is that many out there have no idea what they are passionate about.

 So this option might after-all become something that is available to you later in life as it was for me.

 To make this more relevant to you, I’d like you to think about and write down your personal answers to a series of questions.

-I did this myself last Summer, whilst on a train journey one Saturday afternoon, with the excitement of picking up our first electric car.
+I did this myself back in 2017, whilst on a train journey one Saturday afternoon, with the excitement of picking up our first electric car.